Legendrian contact homology and topological entropy: The strip Legendrian contact homology

 An exact symplectic cobordism is, roughly, an exact symplectic manifold $(W,\varpi)$ that outside a compact subset is like the union of cylindrical ends of symplectizations.
-We restrict our attention to exact symplectic cobordisms having only one positive end and one negative end.
+We restrict our attention to a special case of exact symplectic cobordisms which we call \textit{straight}.